Rectal Prolapse

 Some people may need surgery.
 Options are:

-• Laparoscopic rectopexy—A laparoscope (a tiny camera) is placed through a small incision in the abdomen.
+• Laparoscopic rectopexy—A laparoscope (a tiny camera) is placed through a small incision in the belly.
 The rectum is secured in place with stitches.

 • Perineal proctectomy—An incision will be made in the rectum.
 Tissue that is sticking out of the anus is removed.